-While the Framingham Offspring Risk Score overestimates T2D risk for non-Hispanic Whites, it underestimates risk for non-Hispanic Blacks and Hispanics.
-The other two models overestimate T2D risk for all races.
-We further calculated the ratios of the calculated average predicted incidences to the real-life cumulative incidences Figures 2, 3 & 4 (panel B).
-All five models demonstrate the largest overestimation of risk for non-Hispanic Whites.
-The ARIC model shows the lowest overestimation for non-Hispanic Blacks (average ratio = 1.22 vs. 2.31 for White), while the San Antonio model has the lowest overestimation for Hispanics (average ratio = 1.87 vs. 3.45 for Whites).
+While the Framingham Offspring Risk Score overestimated T2D incidence for non-Hispanic Whites, it underestimated risk for non-Hispanic Blacks and Hispanics.
+The ARIC and San Antonio Risk Models overestimated T2D incidence for all tested races.
+We further calculated the ratios of the calculated average predicted incidences to the true cumulative incidences Figures 2, 3 & 4 (panel B).
+All three models demonstrated the largest overestimation of risk for non-Hispanic Whites.
+The ARIC model delivered the lowest overestimation for non-Hispanic Blacks (average ratio = 1.22 vs. 2.31 for non-Hispanic Whites), while the San Antonio model has the lowest overestimation for Hispanics (average ratio = 1.87 vs. 3.45 for non-Hispanic Whites).